-Applying for Veterans Administration (VA) benefits can be complex, as you probably already know all too well.
+Applying for Veterans Administration (VA) benefits can be complex, as you likely already know too well.
 One of the many confusing aspects of VA benefits is a matter known as the VA effective date.
 This is typically the date your application was received by the VA.
 This seems straightforward on the surface, but it can often lead to confusion and frustration.

 How the VA Effective Date Typically Works